NethermindEth/Forta-Agents/Balancer-Bots/Large-Internal-Balance-Deposit-Withdrawal/README.md

     - `user`: The account that withdraws the tokens
     - `token`: The withdrawn token address
     - `delta`: The amount the balance decreased
+    - `percentage`: Token amount percentage relative to the Vault's token balance

 - BAL-2-2
   - Fired when there is a large deposit to a user's internal balance